vmware-tanzu-labs/educates-training-platform/docs/runtime-environment/workshop-session.rst

 Specifying the ingress domain
 -----------------------------

-In order to be able to access the workshop instance using a public URL, you will need to specify either an ingress domain, or a full hostname.
-If neither of these are specified, the workshop instance will only be accessible by using port forwarding to the pod or service created by the workshop instance deployment.
+In order to be able to access the workshop instance using a public URL, you will need to specify an ingress domain.
+If an ingress domain isn't specified, a default of ``training.eduk8s.io`` will be used.

-To provide just an ingress domain, you can set the ``session.domain`` field.
+To provide the ingress domain, you can set the ``session.domain`` field.

 .. code-block:: yaml
     :emphasize-lines: 9